Disappear (INXS song)

-"Disappear" is a song by Australian rock band INXS, the second single taken from their seventh studio album, X (1990).
-The song was written by Jon Farriss and Michael Hutchence while they were living together in Hong Kong in 1989.
+"Disappear" is a song by Australian rock band INXS, released in November 1990 by WEA as the second single from their seventh studio album, X (1990).
+The song was written by Jon Farriss, Michael Hutchence and Garry Gary Beers while they were living together in Hong Kong in 1989.

-"Disappear" peaked at number eight on the US Billboard Hot 100 in February 1991, becoming the band's seventh and final top-ten single.
+"Disappear" peaked at number eight on the US Billboard Hot 100 in February 1991, becoming the band's seventh and final top-10 single.
 In Canada, the song reached number one for two weeks.
 It was a lesser hit on the UK Singles Chart, peaking at number 21 in December 1990.
 At the APRA Music Awards of 1992 the song won Most Performed Australian Work Overseas.

 B-sides

-The B-sides are a Coldcut remix of their 1985 hit "What You Need" and a solo composition called "Middle Beast", which was written and performed by bassist Garry Beers.
+The B-sides of the "Disappear" single are a Coldcut remix of their 1985 hit "What You Need" and a solo composition called "Middle Beast", which was written and performed by bassist Garry Beers.